a-tsygankov/API-AccountPayable/README.md

 ### Assumptions
 - Authentication/authorization: system-wide, build-in MS or placeholder for JWT token
 - Idempotency (*ask Mike*): one of the operation (bill creation) is vulnarable to repeatition.
-Not critical for vendor operations or payments.
+Not critical for vendor operations or payment methods.
 Can be solve by using system-wide service/framework or implemented by persisting form id and checking it.
 - Performance (*ask Mike*): rudimental caching of vendors
 - Completeness of API (*ask Mike*): some entities like Vendor need to have full CRUD implementation but this is probabaly out of scope here
 - Security: all operations must be logged to persisted storage (Kafka, EVentStoreDB)
 - Concurrent changes conflicts (*ask MIke*): every entity might have an updateCounter field which increments on modifications.
 This will allow to resolve issues with concurrent changes by comparing updateCount of current object with modification.
 - Marking bill as paid and processing payment (*ask Mike*): considered as separate operations.
 I.e, bill can be splitted and paid by two different methods.
 This approach requires extra validation when marking bill as paid.
 - Payment Methods (*ask Mike*) entity may represent either system-wide  or specific for a particular account holder.
 Extra details do not add much logic to this implementation.
 So I implemented it as a simple enum without much parameters.
+- Switching ids to integers for simplicity

 [link](https://github.com/plootoinc/BE-take-home-task-AndreyTsygankov/)